 There are many picturebooks available for encouraging children to talk about their feelings.
-It is the artwork that sets this publication apart.
+It is the artwork that sets Sometimes I Feel apart.
 While the book will provide children with a safe way for thinking about and discussing their feelings, in the hands of wise teachers and parents it will also offer opportunities for engendering empathy as well as self-awareness.
+It would couple well with An Emotional Menagerie for comparing the portrayal of feelings and contrasting the illustrative style.
 There are also endless possibilities for linkage and integration with other curricular areas, especially Art and Creative Writing.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.